matte-ek/BanchoSharp/README.md

 # BanchoSharp

+Small fork for my bancho multiplayer bot, it's not 1:1 up to date with upstream (using an older version), and it also contains changes to make the internal `TcpClient` public, and some other minor stuff.
+I want to eventually make the fork closer to upstream, but I don't think I'll be able to make the bot be dependent on that since there are some changes I want that are breaking changes.

 ## Synopsis
 The solution for connecting to osu!Bancho in C#.
 This library provides various events and tools for working with osu!Bancho, [osu!](https://osu.ppy.sh/home)'s IRC server.